Heuer Autavia Rindt | 2446 | STEEL

 This unpolished Heuer Autavia 2446 MK3, with serial number 95 XXX has a round, stainless steel case with large chronograph pushers and an original signed, fluted crown.
 The case measures 38 mm in diameter and is sharp and thick, retaining its definition.
 The screw-down case back features the Heuer hallmark, 'AUTAVIA' and 'STAINLESS STEEL CHRONOGRAPH - WATERPROOF - GUARANTEED 300 FT UNDER-WATER' on the outside.
 The case has straight-line lugs with sharp bevels and it comes on a black, leather racing-strap with a vintage, stainless steel Heuer "Sun" buckle.

 The case features a black, rotating bezel with a Tachymeter and is well preserved.
 Similarly, the black, Mark 3 dial is in excellent condition, has white minute markers and applied, faceted silver index markers for the hours.
-The tritium lume on the Matchstick handset and index hour markers has aged to a dark yellow, complementing the patina on the sub-registers perfectly.
+The tritium lume on the matchstick handset has been reapplied at some point, to match the untouched index hour markers, that have themselves aged to a dark yellow over time.

 It features a white Heuer logo, while 'AUTAVIA' is referenced on the dial at twelve o'clock.
 A 'SWISS' marking is visible at six o'clock on the twelve-hour sub-register.